Lift and drag in three-dimensional steady viscous and compressible flow

-Since $\pGamma_\phi$ and $Q_\psi$ are defined by the first equalities of \er{G-phi} and \er{Q-psi}, respectively, however, owing to the generalized Stokes theorem \citep[e.g.,][p.~700]{Wu2006}, \er{F2D} would be identically zero unless $\phi$ and $\ppsi$ are either multi-valued or singular.
-This general ``d'Almbert-like paradox'' extends that observed by \cite{Finn1957} to not only viscous and rotational flow but also supersonic flow.
-For real viscous steady flow over a body, therefore, {\sl it is only the singularity or multi-valueness of velocity potentials (scalar and vector) that can ensure nonzero forces}.
-Indeed, in two dimensions $\phi$ and $\psi$ must be multi-valued as discussed by LZW, while in a three-dimensional singly-connected domain $\phi$ and $\ppsi$ have to be singular, as first pointed out by \cite{Goldstein1931} for incompressible flow.
-We shall see that this singularity does exist even for compressible flow.
-It should be stressed that since \er{F2D} depends only on the multi-valueness and singularity of $\phi$ and $\ppsi$, it must be valid for any choice of the control surface $S$.
-Later in \S~\ref{sec.Physical}, after quantifying the singularity, we shall discuss its origin.
+{ According} to the generalized Stokes theorem \citep[p.~700]{Wu2006} \er{F2D} would be identically zero unless $\phi$ { or} $\ppsi$ are either multi-valued or singular.
+This general ``d'Alembert-like paradox'' extends { what} observed by \citet{Finn1957} to { viscous and compressible} flow.
+For { steady flow} over a body, therefore, {\sl it is only the singularity or multi-valueness of velocity potentials { $\phi$ and $\ppsi$} that can ensure nonzero forces}.
+Indeed, in two dimensions $\phi$ and $\ppsi$ must be multi-valued as discussed by LZW, while in a 3D singly-connected domain $\phi$ and $\ppsi$ have to be singular, as first pointed out by \citet{Goldstein1931} for incompressible flow. { We shall see later that this singularity does exist even for compressible flow.}

 Of course, \er{F2D} is not yet the final form of force theory.
 But it can hardly be further pursued without knowing the specific singular property of $\phi$ and $\ppsi$.
 This will be done in the next section with the help of fundamental solutions, where the last term in \er{F2D} will be proven to be exactly equal to the first term.
-Consequently, once again, the lift and drag are totally determined by the longitudinal circulation $\pGamma_\phi$ and the transversal inflow $Q_\psi$, as in two-dimensional flow.
+Consequently, once again, { the forces} are totally determined by $\pGamma_\phi$ and $Q_\psi$, as in 2D flow.